MDG2122/Quora_RNN/README.md

 -Mario Catapano

-All preprocessing and architecture details can be found on the Word Document "Informe", in Spanish.
+All preprocessing and architecture details can be found in the Word Document "Informe", in Spanish.